informaticacba/file-uploader/README.md

 For more information, please see the [**documentation**](http://docs.fineuploader.com).

 ### License ###
-This plugin is open sourced under GNU GPL v3 or you may purchase a Widen Commerical license to release you from the terms of GPL v3.
+This plugin is open sourced under GNU GPL v3 or you may purchase a Widen Commercial license to release you from the terms of GPL v3.
 Please see the [downloads page](http://fineuploader.com/downloads.html) for details.
 For open-source users (those comfortable with the GPL v3 license) please see the [documentation](http://docs.fineuploader.com) for information on building your own version-stamped copy of the library.